vijayabose/docker-magento/README.md

 ### Installation

-Check out this git reposirtoy to any location in your system.
+Check out the latest git reposirtoy tag of this application to any location in your computer.
 Open docker terminal and execute the following commands

 ```sh
 # Setup a basic docker box with all dependencies for magento.